cccaballero/envmodel/docs/source/fields.md

 * `name`: The name of the environment variable.
 * `required`: Whether the environment variable is required.
 Defaults to `False`.
 * `default`: The default value of the environment variable.
 Defaults to `None`.
+* `allowed_values`: A list of allowed values for the environment variable.
 * `error`: The error message to display if the environment variable is not set.
 Defaults to a generic error message.

 #### Example